chris-jan-trapp/Tachy2GIS/README.md

   * 🔗 signifies an established connection

+## Hotkeys

+- `ctrl-Space`: Triggers a measurement.
+- `ctrl-alt-Return`: Dumps the current geometry and opens the attribute dialog
+- `ctrl-alt-Z`: Deletes the last added vertex
+- `ctrl-alt-J`: Opens the joystick interface:
+  - ⬆️⬇️⬅️➡️ are linked to the arrow keys
+  - Stop (🛑) is `space`
+  - Lock is `ctrl-alt-L`
+  - powersearch (🤖) is connected to `ctrl-alt-S`
+  - The window can be closed with `Return`

 ## Connecting a tachymeter

 The tachymeter connection is implemented as a polling background thread that is provided by the package [tachyconnect](https://pypi.org/project/tachyconnect/).